jsenv/core/docs/bundling/features.md

 # Presentation

-Some syntax are compatible only with a subset of bundle formats.
-For instance `generateCommonJsBundle` throw an error if it encounters a `top level await`.
+Some syntax are compatible only with a subset of build formats.
+For instance `commonjs` throw an error if it encounters a `top level await`.

-This documents what you can and cannot do when generating bundles.
+This documents what you can and cannot do when building project.

 # top level await